 Metro: Dupont Circle (red)

 Fri-Sat: 5:30-10:30 pm

 How it’s green: As its website touts, “not all ingredients are organic, but a lot are.”
 And according to a January 16 Washington Post article, the walls are made of recycled wood, carry out containers and utensils are biodegradable, and they use energy-efficient wiring.

 Metro: Rosslyn or Foggy Bottom-GWU (blue and orange)

 Mon-Fri:11:00 am-9:00 pm

 Sat-Sun: 12:00-8:00 pm

-If you happen to work on the Hill, you’ve probably noticed that your dining options have recently gotten greener.
-According to the Washington Post, under House Speaker Nancy Pelosi’s Green the Capitol project even Congress is greening its lunch offerings, which now include sustainable seafood and organic, locally grown produce in the House cafeterias.
+With a little bit of research, you will easily find even more options to add to our list of 5 Best Green Eats in Washington, DC.
+And if you happen to work on the Hill, you’ve probably noticed that your dining options have recently gotten greener.
+According to the Washington Post, under House Speaker Nancy Pelosi’s Green the Capitol project, even Congress is greening its lunch offerings, which now include sustainable seafood and organic, locally grown produce in the House cafeterias.
 They’re even using compostable plates and cutlery.
 Wait… is this the same U.S. government that has slashed renewable energy funding, chosen nuclear energy over the environment, and admittedly put on an international climate change meeting just for show?